windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 > ❓ What is the difference between `getAsync` and `get`?
 >
-> The `getAsync` method is an asynchronous method that returns a promise, while the `get` method is a synchronous method that returns the object directly.
-The asynchronous method ensures that the objects are loaded.
->
-> For most cases, it is recommended to use the asynchronous method.
+> - `getAsync`: Asynchronous, ensures that the objects are loaded and returns a promise (recommended in most cases).
+> - `get`: Synchronous, returns the object directly.

 The table below lists the **class** and its corresponding plural **object**: